ankane/ahoy/README.md

 Exceptions are rescued so analytics do not break your app.

-To report them to a service, use:
+Ahoy uses [Errbase](https://github.com/ankane/errbase) to try to report them to a service by default.

+To customize this, use:

 ```ruby
 class Ahoy::Store < Ahoy::Stores::ActiveRecordStore